Meskel Square

 Meskel Square (መስቀል አደባባይ) is a public square in the city of Addis Ababa, Ethiopia.
 It is often a site for Ethiopian Orthodox Tewahedo Church gatherings or for demonstrations and festivals, notably, the Meskel Festival from which it takes its name.

 History

 Emperor Haile Selassie I seen celebrating the finding of the cross at Meskel Square in 1971.

-Previously it was known as Stephen Square before its name was changed to Meskel Squre in the early 1950s.
-Traditionally, the Meskel holiday (finding of the true cross)bonfire in Addis Ababa was lit by the Emperor of Ethiopia accompanied by members of the Imperial Family, the nobility, and high officials of the Orthodox Church and the government.
+Previously it was known as Estifanos (Stephen) Square before its name was changed to Meskel Square in the early 1950s.
+Traditionally, the Meskel holiday (commemorating the finding of the true cross) bonfire in Addis Ababa was lit by the Emperor of Ethiopia accompanied by members of the Imperial Family, the nobility, and high officials of the Orthodox Church and the government.
 The bonfire was initially lit in a square near the southern gate of St George's Cathedral during the reigns of Emperor Menelik II and Empress Zewditu, but was moved to its present location in the specifically constructed Meskel Square by Emperor Haile Selassie.